Who Are We?

-Owner/Director of Content, Brian
+Founder/Director of Content, Brian

 Brian has been playing music since 1986 when his older brother taught him to play Gigantic by The Pixies on a bass with two strings.
 Since then he’s owned dozens of instruments from guitars to e-drums, and spent more time than he’d like to admit sitting in vans waiting for venues to open across Europe and the US.

 Back in 2018 or so Brian started the @KillerGuitarRigs Instagram page as a way to share cool looking guitars with people, and when the global shutdown came knocking in 2020, he decided to grow KGR into a website to kill some spare time.
 Since then the team has grown, and KGR is now the best place to find out about the killer guitarists that the big brands aren’t telling you about.